What is Christian Science Primary class instruction?

 Why is there secrecy surrounding class instruction?

 Class instruction is a holy, individual experience with God.
 It is therefore confidential.
 The student is welcome to tell family, close friends, and employers that they are attending class instruction, but it is not something a student generally broadcasts.
-“But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly” (Matt.
-6:6).
+“But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly” (Matthew 6:6).

 Why isn’t the information contained in class instruction presented every week in an adult Sunday School, like some other Protestant denominations?